crcx/parable/Parable.md

 ## Function Calls

 A function call corresponds to a compiled call to a function.
 When compiling, there is no prefix for this: just refer to a function by name.
-If you are storing function calls use **:call** to convert the pointer to a function call prior to storing.
+If you are storing function calls use **:x** to convert the pointer to a function call prior to storing.

 Conversions:

 * Only numbers and pointers can be converted to function calls.
-* Calling **:call** with any other type will be silently ignored.
+* Calling **:x** with any other type will be silently ignored.

 # Variables